Double-coset zeta functions for groups acting on trees: The behaviour at

 In the present note, we focus on the case of t.d.l.c.~groups acting on a tree with compact open vertex stabilisers and finite quotient graph.
 For those groups, their unimodularity and their Euler--Poincaré characteristic can be characterised in terms of local data of the action as shown in Proposition~\ref{prop:unimod} and Proposition~\ref{prop:chitree}, respectively.

-\begin{prop}[ {\cite[Propositions~1.2~and~3.6]{baku}, \cite[\S 3.6]{car}}] Let $G$ be a t.d.l.c. group acting on a tree $T$ with compact open vertex stabilisers.
-Let $\Gamma$ be the quotient graph of $(G,T)$, and denote by $\omega$ its standard edge weight.
-Then $G$ is unimodular if, and only if, for every closed path $(a_1, \ldots, a_n)$ in~$\Gamma$ we have
+\begin{prop}[ {\cite[Propositions~1.2~and~3.6]{baku}, \cite[\S 3.6]{car}}] Let $G$ be a t.d.l.c. group acting on a tree $T$ with compact open vertex stabilisers and without edge inversions.
+Let $\Gamma$ be the quotient graph of $(G,T)$ and denote by $\omega$ its standard edge weight.
+Then $G$ is unimodular if and only if, for every closed path $(a_1, \ldots, a_n)$ in~$\Gamma$,

 \end{prop}